gersteinlab/ASTRO/README.md

 meaning we look for that fixed adapter on the 5' end, and once found, we keep the next 10 bases as the UMI.

 This approach gives flexibility in cases where the read length or positions vary slightly, as long as the bounding sequences remain identifiable.

+7. Genes2Check Advanced Filtering

+If your experiment includes some suspicious genes (for example, piRNA or miRNA), you can list their gene IDs or gene names in a text file (e.g., genes2check.txt) and specify this file in the ASTRO parameters using --genes2check genes2check.txt (or by adding "genes2check": "genes2check.txt" in the JSON).
+When running Step 4 (Feature Counting), ASTRO will call its built-in advanced detection logic (getvalidedgtf_parallel) to determine whether to discard these suspicious genes based on their over-enrichment in corresponding control regions.
+If anomalous enrichment is detected, those entries will be removed before formal counting, thereby reducing false positives and yielding a more accurate gene expression matrix.

+This feature relies on the BAM file (STAR/tempfiltered.bam) and its index (which will be created automatically if absent) generated in the previous step.
+It then checks each gene interval in a multithreaded manner.
+The detection algorithm uses statistical tests (such as Poisson tests), and if it concludes that a gene interval is significantly higher than the background, it deems the interval likely to be junk or a spurious mapping.
+You can customize the list of genes in genes2check.txt according to your needs (e.g., including lncRNA, miRNA, or piRNA).